Skip to Main Content

 Why Do Bugs Like Basements?

-If you’re dealing with an excessively dark and highly humid basement, you likely have a bug issue as well.
+If you’re dealing with an excessively dark and highly humid basement, you likely have a bug issue.
 Basements without any sort of waterproofing protection present an easy water source for basement bugs to thrive and survive.

 springtails